Noncommutative Chern-Simons theory and exotic geometry emerging from the lowest Landau level: Emergence of Chern-Simons gauge theory

-One can verify the area preserving condition (\ref{area}) by calculating the equation of motion of $a_0$.
-The "Poisson" bracket is an analog of the Poisson bracket defined in the phase space.
-Because now we are dealing with non-commutative geometry here, we can think the guiding center coordinates $\{y_a\}$ as some kind of phase space.
-Here we shall emphasize the difference between our treatment and the treatment in \cite{nccs}.
-The key difference of the underlining physics is that the area preserving symmetry here is fulfilled by the diffeomorphisms in guiding center description while the diffeomorphisms in \cite{nccs} is explained as the Eulerian description of a fluid.
+{ By varying $a_0$, one can check the area-preserving condition (\ref{aarea}).
+Since we are using the language of noncommutative geometry, we can regard the guiding center space $\{y_a\}$ as phase space, then, the "Poisson" bracket used here becomes an analog of the Poisson bracket defined in classical mechanics.}

-Substituting the continuum version of Eq. (\ref{2}), i.e., $x_a=y_a+\theta\epsilon_{ab}a^b(y,t)$, into Eq. (\ref{208}), we have,
+Substituting the continuum version of Eq. (\ref{2}), i.e., $x_a=y_a+\theta\epsilon_{ab}a^b(y,t)$, into Eq. (\ref{a208}), we have,

 Here $\mu=0,1,2$ and the Lagrange multiplier $a_0$ is identified as the zero-component of Chern-Simons potential while the position fluctuations as the spatial components of the gauge potential.
-Although we added the the Lagrange multiplier $a_0$ by hand, after a careful calculation, the final Lagrangian (\ref{9}) is symmetric in $a_0$, $a_1$ and $a_2$.
-One can verify the correctness of ($\ref{9}$) quickly by calculating the equation of motion of $a_0$, which turns out to be the constraint equation (\ref{area}). $R^2$ is compactified, for convenience, to a sphere $S^2$ because the gauge potential $a_a=0$ at $|{\bf y}|=\infty$.
-This is required by vanishing of the position fluctuations at the infinity.
-This also gives the gauge invariance of $L_0$ \cite{nccs}.
-Because we have only considered the linear contribution of (\ref{207}) to the constraint equation (\ref{area}), we shall propose to replace the "Poisson" bracket in (\ref{208}) with the non-commutative bracket to incorporate the higher order contributions to (\ref{207}).
-Then we come up with the non-commutative Chern-Simons Lagrangian,
+Because we have only considered the linear contribution of (\ref{207}) to the constraint equation (\ref{aarea}), we shall propose to replace the "Poisson" bracket in (\ref{a208}) with the noncommutative bracket to incorporate the higher order contributions to (\ref{207}).
+Then we come up with the noncommutative Chern-Simons Lagrangian,

-If we expand the Lagrangian (\ref{l00}) to the first order in $\theta$, it is identical to Eq. (\ref{9}).
-The corresponding non-commutative gauge transformation becomes,
+If we expand the Lagrangian (\ref{al00}) to the first order in $\theta$, it is identical to Eq. (\ref{a9}).
+The corresponding noncommutative gauge transformation becomes

-and the constraint equation becomes,
+and the constraint equation becomes

+{By comparing the noncommutative Lagrangian (\ref{a9}), the noncommutative gauge transformation (\ref{a208v2}), and the constraint equation (\ref{a209}) with Eq. ({\ref{l00}}), (\ref{34v2}), and (\ref{209}), we can find that the results are consistent and parallel with each other in both formalisms.
+As a final remark of this section, to facilitate the comparison with the usual (commutative) field theory in the limit $\theta \to 0$, we have used an expansion of the $*$-product (\ref{204}) up to first order in the noncommutativity parameter $\theta$, though the $\theta$ expansion is formal and its convergence is not evident.}